Automotive manufacturing. Pixabay Image.

 (click image to expand)

-Although Tesla’s spending on marketing and advertising is significantly smaller than those of GM and Ford, the figures have been steadily rising, as depicted in the chart above, reaching around $100 million per year in recent periods.
+While Tesla’s marketing budget is notably smaller than those of competitors such as General Motors and Ford, it has been consistently increasing, as illustrated in the accompanying chart, surpassing $100 million per year in recent periods.

 General Motors And Ford Motor